Ultrasound evidence for a two-component superconducting order parameter in Sr$_2$RuO$_4$

 (iii) \emph{Spin-wavevector content of Cooper pairs}: The drop of the Knight shift below $T_c$ is strongly suggestive of an even parity order parameter \cite{Pustogow19, Ishida19}.
 Assuming only intraband pairing, for singlets, the lowest harmonic is a $d$-wave solution $(\Delta_A, \Delta_B) = \Delta_0(k_xk_z, k_y k_z)$.
-For triplets, one should look for a $\bf{d}$-vector which is in-plane, in order to be consistent with recent NMR as well as polarized neutron scattering data \cite{Petsch20}.
-With this constraint, the lowest harmonic triplet order parameter is the $p$-wave solution $(\Delta_A, \Delta_B) = \Delta_0 k_z (\hat{d}_x, \hat{d}_y)$.
+For triplets, in order to be consistent with recent NMR as well as polarized neutron scattering data \cite{Petsch20}, the lowest harmonic triplet order parameter is the $p$-wave solution $(\Delta_A, \Delta_B) = \Delta_0 k_z (\hat{d}_x, \hat{d}_y)$.

-(iv) \emph{Line nodes}: All states that we discuss within the E$_g$ and E$_u$ representations necessarily have horizontal line nodes.
-Experimentally, thermal conductivity measurements show that the gap has vertical line nodes \cite{Hassinger17}.
-Recent quasiparticle interference (QPI) experiments corroborate this conclusion \cite{Sharma19} with nodes along the diagonal.
-Concerning the location of the line nodes, the specific-heat under in-plane magnetic fields is interpreted either in terms of vertical line nodes of the $k_xk_z$-type \cite{Deguchi04} (i.e. rotated by 45 $\deg$ compared to the $d_{x^2-y^2}$ orbital) or horizontal line nodes \cite{Kittaka18}.
-In the singlet sector (E$_g$), the states $(1,0)$ and $(1,1)$, which break tetragonal symmetry, have vertical line nodes.
-However, the state $(1,i)$, which breaks time reversal symmetry, typically does not have vertical line nodes, unless the pairing leads to a Bogoliubov Fermi surface\cite{Suh19}.
+(iv) \emph{Line nodes}: Experimentally, thermal conductivity measurements show that the gap has vertical line nodes \cite{Hassinger17}.
+Whether the gap can also have horizontal line nodes is a quantitative question (see SI section 5).
+Recent data from quasiparticle interference (QPI) experiments are interpreted in terms of vertical line nodes along the diagonal\cite{Sharma19}, as in a $d_{x^2-y^2}$ state.
+Data on the variation of specific heat as a function of the angle of an in-plane magnetic field relative to the crystal have been interpreted either in terms of vertical line nodes of the $k_xk_z$-type \cite{Deguchi04} (i.e. rotated by 45 $\deg$ compared to the $d_{x^2-y^2}$ state) or horizontal line nodes \cite{Kittaka18}.
+All states that we discuss within the E$_g$ and E$_u$ representations necessarily have horizontal line nodes.
+In the singlet sector (E$_g$), the states $(1,0)$ and $(1,1)$, which break tetragonal symmetry, also have vertical line nodes (respectively in the [100] and [110] directions).
+However, the state $(1,i)$, which breaks time reversal symmetry, typically does not have vertical line nodes, unless the pairing leads to a Bogoliubov Fermi surface \cite{Suh19}.
 In the triplet sector (E$_u$), the $p$-wave solutions do not have vertical line nodes.
 In order to have triplet solutions also consistent with vertical line nodes one needs to consider a higher harmonic $f$-wave solution $(\Delta_A, \Delta_B) = \Delta_0k_z(k_x^2-k_y^2)( \hat{d}_x, \hat{d}_y)$.